CCPA vs GDPR Differences Explained (2026 Guide)

 GDPR: Protects Personal Data.
 This includes any information relating to an identified or identifiable natural person (names, emails, IP addresses, location data, religious beliefs).
 It only applies to individuals.

 CCPA: Protects Personal Information.
 This is defined as information that identifies, relates to, or could reasonably be linked to a particular consumer or household.
-This means if you collect data tied to a specific smart TV or family IP address, the CCPA protects it.
+This means data tied to a specific smart TV or family IP address can be covered.
+The CPRA amendments also created a special category of "sensitive personal information" (such as precise geolocation, race, religion, health data, and the contents of private messages) that consumers can ask you to limit.

 5. Fines and Penalties (The Scary Part)